edly-io/academy/contents/tutorindigo.rst

 Activating Dark theme
 ---------------------

+You can now give users a more familiar experience by enabling the dark theme.
+Dark themes are increasingly popular for their aesthetic appeal and reduced eye strain, especially in low-light environments.
+By offering a dark theme, you cater to user preferences and enhance their overall experience on your platform.

 To enable the dark theme using Tutor Indigo, set the configuration variable by running the command ``tutor config save --set INDIGO_ENABLE_DARK_THEME=True``.
 Then follow the "How to deploy Customizations to Production" section at the last of this guide.
+This simple customization can make a significant difference in user satisfaction and engagement.

 How to deploy Customizations to Production
 ==========================================